 can help you deal with this problem by modifying comments to match the project coordinates.

 To offset a comment means that all viewpoints and clip planes of that comment will be translated and rotated.
 The offset settings and commands are available under ‘Settings’ > ‘Offset from project base point’.

-First, click ‘Set Offset…’ to set up offset coordinates and angle to match the project base pointpoint in a model that is used to define a point and north direction (y axis) in another coordinate system
+First, click ‘Set Offset…’ to set up offset coordinates and angle to match the project base pointbase point that sets the point of origin for a project if the model has several base points

 .
 Then, if you use the ‘Apply offset automatically’ option, any new comments and replies that are made will automatically be offset to project coordinates and thus they show up correctly in the collaboration tool.

 Additionally, with the ‘Apply offset automatically’ option enabled, comments viewed with Comment Tool are assumed to be in project coordinates and are temporarily offset to current model coordinates for correct viewing.